Live horse export - BC SPCA

 Horses in a shipping crate on the airport tarmac.
 Photo credit: Canadian Horse Defence Coalition.

 Horses fly in these crates without feed, water, or rest for the entire journey.
 The flight is between 10 to 13 hours and may stop to refuel in Alaska, adding two to three hours to their long journey.
 For international export, the typical time without feed, water, and rest for these horses is 20 to 22 hours, but there have been cases recorded that exceed this.
 It is currently legal for horses to be transported without feed, water, or rest for up to 28 hours.
+A 2024 report (PDF) by Animal Justice found that flights were exceeding this maximum time limit, however.
 The BC SPCA strongly advocates that no animal should be transported without feed, water, or rest for more than eight hours – and that no horses should be flown under such circumstances.

 Photo credit: Canadian Horse Defence Coalition